top of page

 • How long have you lived in Sundre?
 Is your family from here?

 I was born in Olds and attended both schools here.
 I graduated in 1998 and moved away to go to school and get married.
 My husband and I moved back to Sundre in 2007 after deciding we wanted to raise children in a small town; seeing as we both valued rural community and small town life.
 My grandfather, Reed Chipman, taught high school and was the basketball coach for years.
 He raised race horses just west of town before getting sick with cancer and passing away in 1981.
-My other grandparents, Dot and Roy McCartney, were the elementary custodians for a number of years.
+My other grandparents, Dot and Roy McCartney, were the elementary school custodians for a number of years.
+My favourite memory is coming down the Sundre hill at Christmas time.
+The star on snake hill and tobogganing on snake hill.
+My many teachers, high school shop class, running the scar during track and field, basketball, dance choir and our trip to Disneyland, the speed boat races on the Red Deer River.
+Camping at the Greenwood Campground, the many shops that used to be here and no longer are.
+Sundre is a great community and I was happy to come here to raise a family and hope my children one day return and continue to bless the community with growth and character.

 bottom of page